 What is the attorney’s role at a pretrial conference?

-What is the defendant’s role at a pretrial conference?
+What is the defendant’s role at the pretrial conference?

 After the pretrial conference, the defendant and his or her attorney will appear in open court and inform the Judge of the results.
 The Judge has the final say regarding the outcome of a pretrial conference.
 For example, certain plea bargains may be against the Judge’s own policy and may require some persuasion and legal authority.
 In addition, the Judge may show frustration when the parties are attempting to adjourn (delay) cases.
 Since adjournments tend to clog court dockets, the Judge will require that “good cause” be shown.

 Our experience is that a pretrial conference is an invaluable opportunity to advocate on behalf of our clients.
 Advocacy includes elements of assertiveness and diplomacy.
 We often can achieve a disposition after the pretrial conference.
 This may result in a plea bargain, which may have the effect of dismissing the criminal charges in exchange for completion of probation.
 It is our job to protect our client’s rights and seek the best possible outcome, which may mean saving a client from being exposed to egregious facts and the expenses of an unnecessary trial.
 The defendant remains the ultimate decision-maker when presented with options after the conclusion of a pretrial conference.

 How are drunk driving, retail fraud and other prevalent cases resolved at the pretrial conference?